mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 ## ExecJS Workaround ##
-There is a [current issue][issue] that causes Jekyll to require the CoffeeScript gem, even if it will not be used.
+There is a [current issue][issue] that causes Jekyll to require the CoffeeScript gem even if it will not be used.
 CoffeeScript in turn requires a JavaScript runtime.

 [issue]:https://github.com/jekyll/jekyll/issues/2327